|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 This web page introduces basic spheromak concepts.

-A spheromak is a naturally occurring electromagnetic structure that enables the existence of isolated quantum charged particles with rest mass.
+A spheromak is a naturally occurring electromagnetic structure that enables the existence of isolated clumps of charge.
+These clumps of charge may be single quantum charged particles, atomic nuclei, atomic ions or spheromak plasmas.

-A spheromak is a stable toroidal shaped structure consisting of quantized string charge circulating around a closed path at the speed of light.
+A charged particle spheromak is a stable minimum energy toroidal shaped structure consisting of quantized string charge circulating around a closed path at the speed of light.
+A plasma spheromak involves electrons and ions circulating around a similar closed path at a small fraction of the speed of light.

 Spheromak fields decay rapidly with increasing radial distance but extend to infinity.